jcburley/joker/GOSTD.md

 user=>
 ```

-Note the diagnostic produced when passing an object of incorrect type to a receiver, just as happens when passing the wrong thing to a standalone function.
+(Note the diagnostic produced when passing an object of incorrect type to a receiver, just as happens when passing the wrong thing to a standalone function.)

+**IMPORTANT:** The `Go` function is, like `gostd` generally, a proof-of-concept prototype.
+Its name was chosen to set it apart from all other Clojure code and specifically to identify it as referring to the Go language and its runtime.
+It might well be changed (incompatibly) or removed in the future.

+Also note that Clojure's `.foo` form and `.` special operator are not (yet?) supported.
+When they are, they'll (likely) be much more stable than `Go`.

 #### Returned Values